 Most of the world's population relies on surface freshwaters as its primary source for drinking water.
 The drinking water industry is constantly challenged with surface water contaminants that must be removed to protect human health.
 Toxic cyanobacterial blooms are an emerging issue worldwide due to increased source water nutrient pollution caused by eutrophication.
 Microcystins and Nodularins are cyclic toxin peptides.
 Microcystins (of which there are many structural variants, or congeners) have been found in fresh water throughout the world.
-To date, approximately 80 variants of Microcystin have been isolated.
+To date, approximately 140 variants of Microcystin have been isolated.
 The most common variant is Microcystin-LR.
-Other common Microcystin variants include YR, RR, and LW.
+Other common Microcystin variants include YR, RR, and LA.
 These toxins are produced by many types of cyanobacteria (blue-green algae), including Microcystis, Anabaena, Oscillatoria, Nostoc, Anabaenopsis, and terrestrial Hapalosiphon.
 Nodularins are produced by the genus Nodularia and are found in marine and brackish water.

-Acute poisoning of humans and animals constitutes the most obvious problem from toxic cyanobacterial blooms, and in several cases has lead to death.
+Acute poisoning of humans and animals constitutes the most obvious problem from toxic cyanobacterial blooms, and in several cases has led to death.
 Human and animal exposure to these toxins occurs most frequently through ingestion of water, through drinking or during recreational activities in which water is swallowed.
 These toxins mediate their toxicity by inhibiting liver function and are potent inhibitors of the serine/threonine protein phosphatases, and therefore may act as tumor promoters.

-To protect consumers from adverse health effects caused by these toxins, the World Health Organization (WHO) has proposed a provisional upper limit for Microcystin-LR of 1.0 ppb (μg/L) in drinking water.
+To protect consumers from adverse health effects caused by these toxins, the World Health Organization (WHO) has proposed a provisional upper limit for Microcystin-LR of 1.0 ppb (μ g/L) in drinking water.
+The U.S. Environmental Protection Agency (EPA) has also established guidelines for Microcystins in drinking water at 0.3 ppb (μ g/L) for children below school age and 1.6 ppb (μ g/L) for all other age groups.